mube1/explainability/README.md

 # Explainability related stuff

 A collection of simple notebooks on explainability.
-All of the notebooks are contain explantions within them.
+All of the notebooks contain explantions within them.

 ************************************************************************